The best adidas shoes for standing all day

 adidas Boost also offers excellent resistance to cushioning fatigue.

 Whereas lesser cushioning materials like EVA will lose their cushioning after a few hundred miles, most Boost midsoles will outlive the shoe.
-Being on your feet for many hours requires a cushioned foundation, so a Boost midsole is excellent for that use case.

-A Continental-branded rubber outsole
+A Continental or Adiwear-branded rubber outsole

 A cushioned midsole has a positive effect on ride comfort, but the outsole is equally important.